AyalaVirtual/ChristmasPlanner-BackEnd/README.md

 ## Major Hurdles

-The biggest hurdle was figuring out how to link the front-end (Angular) to the back-end (Java/Spring).
+The only hurdles I had were a few small issues that I ran into during testing, which were caused by a few small mistakes in my service class.
+After going back over my code to locate and correct those errors, everything ran smoothly.
+I think my biggest hurdle will be figuring out how to link the front-end (Angular) to the back-end (Java/Spring).